 About me

 • I am doctoral student at the Department of Global Public Health.
-The aim of my doctoral project is to investigate and evaluate statistical methods for the design, analysis, and interpretation of pooling projects.
-In particular, I am looking at methods to handle missing data in multi-site studies and federated analyses.
+The aim of my doctoral project is to investigate and evaluate statistical methods to handle missing data in multi-site studies and federated analyses.
 The project is supervised by Assoc.
 Prof. Nicola Orsini (Department of Global Public Health) and Prof. Scott Hofer (Aging Research Center).
-I recently completed a 6-month research fellowship at the TIMI Study Group at Brigham and Women's Hospital / Harvard Medical School in Boston, USA, to applying and evaluating statistical approaches for missing data in clinical trials.
-The visit was supervised by Andrea Bellavia, PhD and Sabina Murphy, MPH.
+During my PhD programme, I visited the Biostatistics team at the TIMI Study Group at Brigham and Women's Hospital / Harvard Medical School in Boston, USA for six months.
+In collaboration with Andrea Bellavia, PhD, and Sabina Murphy, MPH, we applied and evaluated statistical approaches for missing data in clinical trials.
+Recently, I also visited the Department of Medical Statistics at the University of Göttingen, performing post-hoc analysis on a recent heart failure trial in Germany.

 Research